-The most important stat to manage carefully, stamina determines a lot of things and generally doesn’t recover too quickly, so wasting it is a big deal when you’re in combat or about to be.
+The most important stat to manage carefully, stamina determines many things and generally doesn’t recover too quickly, so wasting it is a big deal when you’re in combat or about to be.
 Take great care in ensuring you don’t get caught out with zero stamina by a pack of enemies.

 Stamina is needed for: Running, Jumping, Swimming, Blocking, Attacking, Drawing and Holding an arrow, rolling, keeping a harpooned enemy tethered, and so on.
-Basically, everything that isn’t walking or standing still.
+Everything that isn’t walking or standing still.
 Swimming without stamina will cause you to take damage and can kill you.

-You start out with a measly 25 HP, and this minimum will never increase.
-Health, without modifiers, will not recover much if at all.
-Food will increase this notably, and add to your regeneration significantly as well.
+You start with a measly 25 HP, and this minimum will never increase.
+Health, without modifiers, will not recover much, if at all.
+Food will increase this notably and add to your regeneration significantly as well.

 Unlike many other survival games, food is not an absolute necessity to remain alive.
-It is, however, extremely important.
+It is, however, essential.

 Combat is relatively simple in concept.
-There is attacks (LMB), alternate attacks (MMB), blocking (RMB), dodging (RMB + Space), and parrying (Timed Block).
+There are attacks (LMB), alternate attacks (MMB), blocking (RMB), dodging (RMB + Space), and parrying (Timed Block).